 This live-action film adaptation has been managed by Harry Potter producer David Heyman.
 In the directors chair is Paul King, who had previously only made one film with the little-seen Bunny and the Bull (2009) but was almost certainly chosen for the role because of his directing of all the episodes of the cult comedy series The Mighty Boosh (2003-7).

-Ever since Babe (1995) gave us the idea of a standard Disney-type talking animals film conducted in live-action, we have seen a number of classic stories featuring animal characters incarnated in live-action with the likes of 101 Dalmatians (1996), Dr Dolittle (1998), Stuart Little (1999), Garfield (2004), Charlottes Web (2006), Alvin and the Chipmunks (2007), Underdog (2007), Yogi Bear (2010) and The Jungle Book (2016).
-These and other live-action talking animals films such as Racing Stripes (2005), Beverly Hills Chihuahua (2008), G-Force (2009), Hop (2011) and Zookeeper (2011) left one with lowered expectations from Paddington.
+Ever since Babe (1995) gave us the idea of a standard Disney-type talking animals film conducted in live-action, we have seen a number of classic stories featuring animal characters incarnated in live-action with the likes of 101 Dalmatians (1996), Dr Dolittle (1998), Stuart Little (1999), Garfield (2004), Charlottes Web (2006), Alvin and the Chipmunks (2007), Underdog (2007), Yogi Bear (2010), The Jungle Book (2016) and Peter Rabbit (2018).
+These and other live-action talking animals films such as Racing Stripes (2005), Beverly Hills Chihuahua (2008), G-Force (2009), Hop (2011) and Zookeeper (2011) left one with lowered expectations for Paddington.
 Most of these reduce the animal characters to an inane series of slapstick antics, contemporary pop culture referents and cynically hip one-liners.
 Ones prospects for Paddington seemed dim after seeing the trailer, which highlighted the scene with Paddington causing havoc in the bathroom and ick factor gags about using toothbrushes to gouge out earwax.
 What we seemed in for was less Michael Bonds Paddington Bear than a reprise of the live-action Yogi Bear.

-The good news is that this does not turn out to be the case at all and Paddington is a film that arrives on screen with considerable charm.
+The good news is that this does not turn out to be the case at all and Paddington arrives on screen with considerable charm.
 The central character is quietly unassuming little more than a child trying to make sense of a big wide world.
-Where the film wins its charms has something to do with the nonchalant acceptance of a talking bear by people of the central character where nobody seems to find this at all peculiar.
+Where the film wins its charms has something to do with the nonchalant acceptance of a talking bear by people as the central character and where nobody seems to find this at all peculiar.
 One of the things I did like about the film is that it retains the essential Englishness of the originals without watering it down for American audiences.
 The world that Paddington inhabits is quintessentially an English one, filled with elevenses, breakfast marmalade, visits to Portobello Road antique stores, black cabs, beefeaters outside Buckingham Palace, bobbies and cups of tea to calm all ills.
-It is, you suspect, more a hyper-real fantasy of Britishness that was common to the 1960s period of the original stories than today ie. a father who is an insurance broker living in London being able to afford a live-in housekeeper but strikes an instantly recognisable chord.
-The film remains extremely faithful to the details of the original stories about the only major addition is the character of Nicole Kidmans one-dimensional villainess (which she has a field day playing) who seems to be there to give the story some kind of dramatic foil.
+It is, you suspect, more a hyper-real fantasy of Britishness that was common to the 1960s period of the original stories than today ie. a father who is an insurance broker living in London being able to afford a live-in housekeeper and a home in upper-market Primrose Hill but strikes an instantly recognisable chord.
+The film remains extremely faithful to the details of the original stories about the only major addition is the character of Nicole Kidmans one-dimensional villainess who seems to be there to give the story some kind of dramatic foil and which she has a field day playing.